Touro College of Osteopathic Medicine Students Successfully Match

 “I want to be a clinician first and foremost, and to me, family medicine is medicine,” she emphasized.
 “It’s taking care of a patient from the moment they’re born to when they pass, and taking care of people when they are healthy as opposed to just treating them when they are sick.
 It’s truly the essence of community and medicine.”

-Olga Jacques, who was born in Brooklyn but raised in the Bronx, also wanted family medicine and in an underserved community, in particular.
+Olga Jacques, who was born in Brooklyn but raised in the Bronx, also wanted family medicine.
 Her aim was to stay in New York City and she got her first choice as well – at St. Barnabas Hospital in the Bronx, where she will be working at an outpatient clinic that coordinates care for patients with teams of specialists.

-“It’s a great family medicine program located in an underserved community.
+“It’s a great family medicine program located in a lower-income community.
 I know how their outpatient clinic works and I’m very grateful for this opportunity,” said Jacques.

 The model followed at St. Barnabas meets the needs of the local community because the physicians coordinate patient care with behavioral health specialists, social workers and others, she explained.